mandeepairborne/samweb/content/_index.md

 Edit a bit of metadata and tweak some of the included graphics and have a blog up in minutes!

 - Pretty, yet lightweight.
-No JavaScript are used.
+No JavaScript is used.
 - For a very pleasant look, the colors are tinted with the primary color.
 - Proper favicon for modern browsers and Apple device icons.
 - Mastodon, Lemmy and other social media meta cards for easy sharing.
 Try [Share Preview](https://apps.gnome.org/SharePreview/) to test.
-- Local copy of the amazing [Inter](https://rsms.me/inter/) and [JetBrains Mono](https://www.jetbrains.com/lp/mono/) fonts, plus [Bootstrap Icons](https://icons.getbootstrap.com).
+- Local copy of the amazing [Inter](https://rsms.me/inter/) and [Source Code Pro](https://adobe-fonts.github.io/source-code-pro/) fonts, plus [Bootstrap Icons](https://icons.getbootstrap.com).
 No slowdowns pulling from external hosting.
 - Mobile friendly, with proper dark variant.
 - [Mastodon-powered comments](https://cassidyjames.com/blog/fediverse-blog-comments-mastodon).
 Comment using any ActivityPub service by replying to Mastodon post.